databrickslabs/jupyterlab-integration/README_v2.md

 ## 2 Running with docker

 A docker image ready for working with *Jupyterlab Integration* is available from Dockerhub.
+It is recommended to prepare your environment by pulling the repository: `docker pull bwalter42/databrickslabs_jupyterlab:2.0.0-rc3`

+There are two scripts in the folder `docker`:

+- for Windows: `dk.dj.bat` and `dk-jupyter.bat`
+- for macOS/Linux: `dk-dj` and `dk-jupyter`

-There are two scripts in the folder `docker`.
-Alternatively, under macOS and Linux use the following bash functions:
+Alternatively, under macOS and Linux one can use the following bash functions:

-- *databrickslabs-jupyterlab* for docker (see also `docker/dk-dj`):
+- *databrickslabs-jupyterlab* for docker:

     This is the *Jupyterlab Integration* configuration utility using the docker image: